oyeoyeleye/Spotify-Song-Analysis-Classification/README.md

 Project was divided into three notebooks namely:

 * Project - Data Pre-processing: Generating dataset with the use of spotipy api and data cleaning and pro-processing
-* Data EDA AND VISUALIZATION WITH DATA FINALIZING: Data insights and visualization of necessary insights
+* Project - Data EDA AND VISUALIZATION: Data insights and visualization of necessary insights
 * Project - Prediction and Classifications: Classification using Logistics and Decision tree and model evaluation on generated dataset.